(Study) Employers think ChatGPT means +74% productivity: 51% of resulting job losses in marketing

 Conclusion

 ChatGPT has created differing perceptions amongst employees and employers on its potential impact on the workforce.
-Whether it be on job cuts or in terms of productivity, ChatGPT could leave an impact on both the finance and software and tech sectors with AI integrated into, most likely, their marketing departments.
+Whether it be on job cuts or in terms of productivity, AI-driven tools could leave an impact on both the finance and software and tech sectors with AI integrated into, most likely, their marketing departments.

 Methodology